MTA Bridges and Tunnels

 The Triborough Bridge and Tunnel Authority was founded in 1933 as the Triborough Bridge Authority (TBA).
 The agency was named after its first crossing, the Triborough Bridge.
-The Triborough Bridge Authority was reorganized as the Triborough Bridge and Tunnel Authority in 1946, and subsequently began using the name MTA Bridges and Tunnels in 1994.
-In addition to operating all nine toll crossings located entirely within New York City, the TBTA also controlled several buildings such as the New York Coliseum and the East Side Airline Terminal, both of which have been demolished.
+The Triborough Bridge Authority was reorganized as the Triborough Bridge and Tunnel Authority in 1946.
+It began using the name MTA Bridges and Tunnels in 1994.
+The TBTA also controlled several buildings such as the New York Coliseum and the East Side Airline Terminal, both of which have been demolished.